JakeSteam/blog-programming/_posts/2019-12-18-retrieving-forgotten-environment-variables-from-travis-ci.md

 {"success":true,"key":"he5h9","link":"https://file.io/he5h9","expiry":"14 days"}
 ```

-Note: This line of the log may be hidden by default by Travis, make sure to click any “expand” arrows.
+Note: This line of the log may be hidden by default by Travis, make sure to click any "expand" arrows.

 ## Retrieving the value